sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 Select `SLES with GNOME` for installation.

-### Product registration and Time configuration
+### Time configuration and Product registration

-After installation on a serial consle first register your product by running
+Afer installation first configure correct time using ntp.

 {% highlight shell %}
-yast2 registration
+yast2 ntp-client
 {% endhighlight %}

-Then in both cases - no matter if you installed on a serial console or with a connected monitor - configure correct time using ntp.
+Then on a serial consle finally register your product by running

 {% highlight shell %}
-yast2 ntp-client
+yast2 registration
 {% endhighlight %}

 ### Kernel + KMP drivers